Disability services

 ...
 Members are:

-1) Staff employed and trained to
+1) Staff employed and

 fulfill the needs of the service provider